-Hardware options.
 Cloud computing is built around efficiencies; therefore, hardware decisions must be made with efficiency in mind.
 Switching, storage, monitoring and network wiring all play important roles in creating a robust private cloud.

 One big hardware question IT teams have when planning a cloud environment is: Should I use blade servers or rack-mount servers?
 The best answer has to do with what you’re running.
 Since each environment is unique, selecting the proper hardware depends on requirements of the application and the business.
 Some cloud managers prefer a blade server environment while others swear by rack-mounted servers.

 Companies looking for agility and the ability to scale quickly might want to go with blade servers.
 A chassis can hold several blades, which requires minimal configuration.
 When additional users are added to the environment, a blade server can be provisioned quickly to take on the load.

 On the other hand, organizations that know the end-user environment will not grow can work with rack-mount servers.
 Because the servers don’t have to scale quickly, working with a set number for a longer period of time is sufficient.

 There are a few other hardware decisions you must make before launching a private cloud, including storage sizing, networking configurations and hardware monitoring:

 - SAN sizing: Take the time to understand your cloud environment’s needs; it will pay dividends in performance later.
 A few questions to ask when building a private are: How many users will be accessing the system now?
 How will user numbers change a year from now?
 What types of applications and databases will the organization use in the next 12 months?
 Good storage sizing practices can alleviate storage performance bottlenecks down the road.